 - To support children's social and emotional development, and their wellbeing we offer an extensive range of after school clubs - all with a view to increasing the range of experiences that children have, enabling them to make informed choices for adult life.
 Activities are designed to be fun and cater for a wide variety of interests.

 - We monitor the wellbeing of our disadvantaged and vulnerable children.
 The Inclusion Manager is a member of the Senior Leadership Team (SLT) and meets with children and their parents regularly.
-All children for whom the school receives Pupil Premium funding, have a Champion who is a member of the SLT.

 - We include World Mental Health Day and Mental Health Awareness Week in the school calendar and plan activities for the whole school community.